 Wolfskill Street

-This street memorializes a California pioneer family and their ready-for-adventure surname.
+This street commemorates a California pioneer family and their ready-for-adventure surname.
 John Reid Wolfskill (1804-1897) was a Kentucky migrant who became a major landowner in the Sacramento Valley.
-It’s not known whether he spent any time in Los Angeles, but his brother William (1798-1866) amassed large holdings across the Southland, was the region’s most profitable winemaker, and is even credited with founding California’s citrus industry.
+I’m not sure that he spent any time in Los Angeles, but his brother William (1798-1866) amassed large holdings across the Southland, was the region’s most profitable winemaker, and is even credited with founding California’s citrus industry.
 He was a big deal.
-Other notable Wolfskills included John Jr. (1836-1913), who stubbornly held on to the ranch land that would ultimately become Westwood, and William’s son Joseph (1843-1927), who had an orchard in DTLA.
-(Central Avenue was originally called Wolfskill Street because it led to his property.)
-But ultimately it was John Jr.’s daughter Edith Wolfskill (1872-1929) who got the most press, and for the worst reason: suffering from mental illness, she was found dead in Solano County after one of her many disappearances.
+Other notable Wolfskills included John Jr. (1836-1913), who stubbornly held on to the ranch land that would ultimately become Westwood, and William’s son Joseph (1843-1927), who inherited his father’s orange grove in DTLA.
+(Central Avenue was originally called Wolfskill Street because it led to that property.)
+But it was John Jr.’s daughter Edith Wolfskill (1872-1929) who would receive the most press, and for the worst reason: suffering from mental illness, she was found dead in Solano County after one of her many disappearances.
 It made headline news nationwide, with journalists dubbing her the “mad heiress”.